 This Amazon Alexa-enabled gadget can track the sleep patterns of two people at once.
 It monitors respiration, heart rates and sleep behaviors, and it can tell you the optimal time to wake up.

-11 percent of those surveyed considered themselves snorers.
+In our survey, 11% of participants considered themselves snorers.
 While snoring is fairly common, heavy snoring can be a sign of sleep apnea, which requires professional attention.

-These cups attach either directly to your body or clothing and can be placed in any position to achieve your desired sleep position.
-When you roll, they will nudge you back into position.
+These cups attach either directly to your body or clothing and can be placed anywhere to achieve your desired sleep position.
+When you roll, they will nudge you back into position!

 For more stories like this, check out: